emilv/ArduinoSort/README.md

 ### Conclusion

 According to the benchmark insertion sort is always smallest.
 This is great news!
 It means we can use it for everything.
 But why is it minimal?
 How can it be as small as a specialized sorting function?
 The reason is that the Arduino IDE optimizes the code.
-When it detects that we are rying to sort only a fixed number of elements (2, 3, ...) it removes code paths that are unused.
+When it detects that we are trying to sort only a fixed number of elements (2, 3, ...) it removes code paths that are unused.
 These optimizations are based on decades of computer science research, some of them are very clever.

 You can always use the `sortArray` function, for small or large arrays.
 It will always be optimal in size for your use case.
+You can learn more about this on Wikipedia on [Optimizing compiler](https://en.wikipedia.org/wiki/Optimizing_compiler).

 Insertion sort is pretty fast for elements up to a few hundred elements or so, maybe 1000.
 For really large arrays you might want to look into `qsort` instead.
 But such large arrays will not fit in the Arduino memory anyway so we don't care about that case.